seanox/aspect-js/manual/en/reactive.md

 __Prevent misunderstandings__

-The ReactProxy itself has no direct influence on the view, instead it requests the renderer to update specific consuming HTML elements, which is especially important to note when expressions use temporary variables, such as those used with the attribute `iterate`.
+Reactive itself has no direct influence on the view, but prompts the renderer to update individual consuming HTML elements, which must be taken into account especially when expressions use temporary variables, such as those used in the attribute `iterate`, which is already taken into account automatically.

-HTML elements with the attribute `iterate` are automatically considered and so in this case the HTML element at the top with the attribute `iterate` is always updated so that the temporary variables are available in all expressions.
+Another particularity concerns the use of the proxy object.
+For the logical separation of data objects and view, Reactive itself uses proxies, so that the data objects do not have to be enriched with the mechanisms for the view.
+When assigning objects, to a data object used with Reactive, the underlying objects are always used.
+Therefore, adding proxies to existing object layers later has no effect.
+In order to use proxies, they must be set up before using Reactive.

 - - -